-Having a Vendor’s Endorsement added to your Products Liability policy provides your vendor “additional insured” status on your policy and gives your vendor added confidence to sell and distribute your product without fear of having a claim adversely effect their General Liability coverage or premiums.
+Adding a vendor’s endorsement to your Products Liability policy provides your vendor additional insured status on your policy and gives your vendor added confidence to sell and distribute your product without fear of having a claim adversely affect their General Liability coverage or premiums.

-The additional cost to add the Vendor’s Endorsement to your General Liability policy varies by insurance carrier.
-The additional cost of a “blanket” Vendor’s Endorsement to cover all your vendors ranges from 0% to 7.5% of the existing General Liability premium depending on the insurance carrier.
-On the other hand, the additional premium to add coverage for an individual vendor ranges from $100 to $250.
+The additional cost to add a vendor’s endorsement to your General Liability policy varies by insurance carrier.
+The additional cost of a blanket vendor’s endorsement to cover all your vendors ranges from 0 to 7.5% of the existing General Liability premium, depending on the insurance carrier.
+However, the additional premium to add coverage for an individual vendor ranges from $100 to $250.

 - Coverage extends only to products scheduled on the endorsement.

 - All vendors listed on the policy share the aggregate limit stated in the policy.
-In other words, if one of the other vendors or you (“named insured”) had a claim and exhausted the aggregate limit, there are no additional limits for the remaining vendors to access.
+In other words, if one of the other vendors or you (the “named insured”) had a claim and exhausted the aggregate limit, there are no additional limits for the remaining vendors to access.

-- Vendors must rely on you (“named insured”) to satisfy all of the policy conditions and pay your premiums on a timely basis so coverage does not lapse.
+- Vendors must rely on you (the “named insured”) to satisfy all of the policy conditions and pay your premiums on a timely basis so coverage does not lapse.

-- Express warranties are excluded from coverage unless they are specifically authorized by you (“named insured”).
-If a vendor’s advertisement or salesman were to promise a certain fitness of a product or an express warranty that is not specifically authorized by you (“named insured”), any liability arising out of such promise or warranty is not covered.
+- Express warranties are excluded from coverage unless they are specifically authorized by you (the “named insured”).
+If a vendor’s advertisement or salesman were to promise a certain fitness of a product or an express warranty that is not specifically authorized by you (the “named insured”), any liability arising out of such promise or warranty is not covered.

 - Any physical or chemical change intentionally made to a product by a vendor will void coverage.